To Scan a document for bracketed variables:

 Exception 2 to the above 'anything goes' rule: The enclosing characters for variables must be different from those chosen for 'Simple Options.'
 While it may seem obvious, it is still a 'rule'.

 •If a Data Record was previously saved for a specific client or customer, you can simply recall the Record.
-It will appear under the Existing Data list in the upper right section of the screen.
+It will appear under the Existing Records list in the upper right section of the screen.
 No retyping required (unless of course, you need to change a specific value from the saved record).

 Figure 1.
 A 'blank' Instant Database screen.
 The ‘search for’ text (typically a Document Variable)